 It blows me away that I'm just as fascinated by food today as I was when I began in 1979.
 At just 16 years of age I knew I wanted to cook and was given an opportunity to be a commis chef.
 How lucky was I to know what I wanted to focus on from such a young age, and then be given opportunities to do that!

-I keep going because here is always so much more to learn in food and in travel.
+I keep going because here is always so much more to learn in food and cooking.
 And so much more to write about and share with others who share these interests.

-I hope you find lots of inspiration here as I share what I know about food and travel including my favourite destinations and travel products, plus kitchenware and cookbooks, recipes and advice on cooking with the seasons.
+I hope you find lots of inspiration here as I share what I know about food with those who love to cook and eat well.